Ocean and Air Shipping From the US to Singapore

 FCL, LCL and Air freight forwarding: information and online quote

-In the year 2017 to 2018, Singapore was the US' 13th largest export partner, with a growth of 10% in export values from the previous year.
-Looking at the statistics from the Singapore perspective, the USA is the city-state’s fourth-largest source of imports.
+In the year 2017 to 2018, Singapore was the USA’s 13th-largest export partner, with a growth of 10% in export values from the previous year.

 Trading relations between the US and Singapore are robust, so ocean and air freight services are plentiful.
 If you have goods to export from the US to Singapore, you shouldn’t have trouble finding carriers to help, regardless of which US state is the origin of your shipments.